SuperElastix/ElastixModelZoo/models/Par0024/README.md

     elastix.exe [...] -fMask applicatorMask.ext -fmeshA1 applicatorMeshA.vtk -fmeshB1 applicatorMeshB.vtk -fmeshC1 applicatorMeshC.vtk [...]

-Parameter files and example data files:

-See Github link below

 ###  Synthetic example

 As an example a registration is set up with synthetic images that greatly simplifies a cervical brachy therapy image registration problem.

 ![alt-text](ScreenshotMSP.png)

-The files of the setup and a movie that visualizes the registration process of the setup:
+See GitHub repo for the files of the setup and a movie that visualizes the registration process of the setup:

-See Github link below

 To mimic non-rigid deformations in the vicinity of the missing structure, that have impact on the final shape of the missing structure, the following static and moving objects were defined around the missing structure: